quietui/quiet/docs/docs/theming.md

 ### Design tokens

 The following design tokens are used to set the overall appearance of the default theme.
 You can customize tokens by reassigning them as shown below.
-More granular customizations can be made to components with [CSS parts](/docs/using-components/#css-parts).

 ```css
 /* Design token overrides */